I guess the SWAC just wouldn’t be the SWAC if there weren’t a good scandal to come up every 7 to 8 years or so.

 “Those rumors are of such specificity and such direct accusations of theft that they almost have to come from the SWAC, or somebody who knows about this audit report,” Falkenberry said in the Birmingham News story.

-Yesterday, I reported on the message board that Duer fired 3 people on his staff.
+Yesterday, I reported on the message board that Duer fired three people on his staff.
 They were Will Bright (Dir. of Media Relations), Jennifer Huggins (Asst.
-Commissioner of Championships) and Deborah Vaughn (Dir. of Finance & Accounting).
+Commissioner of Championships), and Deborah Vaughn (Dir. of Finance & Accounting).

-From what I understand there was no severance pay.
-Not even a reason given as to why they were being fired.
+From what I understand, there was no severance pay.
+Not even a reason was given as to why they were being fired.
 Just an envelope that was handed to them informing them their employment with the SWAC had been terminated.

 The word from a fly on the wall is there was something fishy about the SWAC Hall of Fame selections this year and the Commish fired everyone he “thought” might have been responsible for letting it out